Jecrevin/learn-CP/README.md

 This is a repository contains exercises during learning computational physics.

-These exercises are from the book *Applied Computational Physics* by Joseph F.Boudreau & Eric.S.Swanson.
+These exercises are from the book *Applied Computational Physics* by Joseph F. Boudreau & Eric.
+S. Swanson.